Finance H-1B Sponsorship Jobs in Washington DC

 Get Access To All Jobs

-Job Roles in Finance in Washington DC
+H-1B Finance Job Roles in Washington DC

-Customer Service & Support40 jobs
+Customer Service & Support24 jobs

-Sales40 jobs
+Sales21 jobs

-Partnerships & Business Development24 jobs
+Partnerships & Business Development17 jobs

-Business Analysis15 jobs
+Business Development12 jobs

-See all 130+ Finance Washington DC jobs
+See all 66+ Finance H-1B Jobs in Washington DC

-Sign up for free to unlock all listings, filter by visa type, and get alerts for new Finance Washington DC roles.
+Sign up for free to filter by visa type, set job alerts, and find employers with verified sponsorship history.

 Which finance companies sponsor H-1B visas in Washington DC?

-Major H-1B sponsors in DC's finance sector include Capital One, Freddie Mac, Fannie Mae, JPMorgan Chase, and Deloitte's financial advisory practice.
+Major H-1B visa sponsors in DC's finance sector include Capital One, Freddie Mac, Fannie Mae, JPMorgan Chase, and Deloitte's financial advisory practice.
 Government-sponsored enterprises and large consulting firms with federal finance contracts are particularly active sponsors.
 Smaller asset managers and fintech firms in the area also file H-1B petitions, though sponsorship volume varies considerably by firm size and hiring cycle.

 What types of finance roles typically qualify for H-1B sponsorship in Washington DC?